 game, played just before the final, Alabama State needed two last-minute free throws by Danny Crenshaw to hold off Morris Brown, 84 to 83.

 In the final, Florida A&M started out like a house afire.
-Aided by the fact that BC's great scorer, Johnny Allen. wasn't hitting, the Rattlers led by as much as eight points late in the second But Florida was running out of credit at the bank.
+Aided by the fact that BC's great scorer, Johnny Allen, wasn't hitting, the Rattlers led by as much as eight points late in the second half.

+But Florida was running out of credit at the bank.
 With more than ten minutes still to go, no less than five Rattlers were playing with four fouls.
 As they began to foul out--and Allen found the range -- BC came on.

-In one stretch, Allen sank four foul shots and two of his unstoppable fallaway jumpers, to bring BC from an 82-78 deficit to an 86-82 lead.
-With 16 seconds to go, BC was ahead, 102 to 99.
-But Alfred Lawson of A&M then stepped to the foul line and made two clutch points against a background Job Opening ASSISTANT DIRECTOR for Tri-Co Area 22, Inc., under the Office of Economic Opportunity, serving Butler, Covington, and Crenshaw counties.
+In one stretch, Allen sank four foul shots and two of his unstoppable fallaway jumpers, to bring BC from an 82-78 deficit to an 86-82 lead,

+With 16 seconds to go, BC was ahead, 102 to 99, But Alfred Lawson of A&M then stepped to the foul line and made two clutch points against a background

+Job Opening

+ASSISTANT DIRECTOR for Tri-Co Area 22, Inc., under the Office of Economic Opportunity, serving Butler, Covington, and Crenshaw counties.
+Requirements include:

 EDUCATION -- A liberal arts education, including study at the graduate level in mathematics and psychology.
-Applicant must have some knowledge EXPERIENCE -- Must have at least three years of supervisory or man- PERSONAL QUALITIES -- Dedication and appreciation of the need of com- EQUAL JOB OPPORTUNITY EMPLOYMENT regardless of race, creed, or nationality.
-Applicants must be able and willing to contribute some evening and weekend work as necessary to ensure the success of the program.
-Must be a resident of one of the three counties.
-To APPLY: Call 493-4531 in Opp, Ala.
-Salary \$7,800.
-Closing date for application is March 6, 1968.

-munity developments.
+Applicant must have some knowledge of agriculture.

+EXPERIENCE -- Must have at least three years of supervisory or managerial experience; also experience in public relations.

+PERSONAL QUALITIES -- Dedication and appreciation of the need of community developments.
 Ability to manage personnel.
 Loyalty and congeniality.
-Must have exceptional energy and drive, mental and emotional stabilagerial experience; also experience in public relations.
+Must have exceptional energy and drive, mental and emotional stability, and persuasive skills.

-tle freshmen who are going to make SIAC history--Owen Harris of BC and Leroy Alexander of State.
+game featured a battle between two little freshmen who are going to make SIAC history--Owen Harris of BC and Leroy Alexander of State.

 Early in the game, Alexander dribbled rings around the poker-faced Harris.
 But then Harris started pressing on defense and throwing in some meaningful baskets, as BC took a ten-point lead shortly before halftime.

 Alexander wasn't through, though.
 Twice in the second half, he sank long shots to tie the score.
-Alexander finished the game with 18 points -- but Harris wound up the tournament with one of the nets, a symbol ofvictory, around his neck.
-FOR A BETTER TOMORROW In Alabama all our vesterdays are marred by hate, discrimination, 🖁 injustice, and violence.
+Alexander finished the game with 18 points -- but Harris wound up the tournament with one of the nets, a symbol of victory, around his neck.

+.....
+FOR A BETTER TOMORROW

+In Alabama all our yesterdays are marred by hate, discrimination, injustice, and violence.
 Among the organizations working for a better tomorrow on the principle of human brotherhood is the Alabama Council on Human Relations.
 Membership in the Council is open to all who wish to work for a better tomorrow on this principle.
-For further information, write the Alabama Council, P.O.Box 1310, Auburn, Alabama. ··········
+For further ino formation, write the Alabama Council, P.O.Box 1310, Auburn, Alabama.

-Three seconds later, BC was called

-for traveling, and A&M looked like a

-winner for sure.
-But the Rattlers blew

-a close-in shot, Jackson got the ball,

-For Alabama fans, the tournament

-was a dead issue after BC eliminated

-Alabama State in the semi-finals.
-That
+was a dead issue after BC eliminated ····· Alabama State in the semi-finals.
+That for traveling, and A&M looked like a winner for sure.
+But the Rattlers blew a close-in shot, Jackson got the ball,